NavnishPandey/Interview-bot-using-rag/README.md

-## 🤖 AI Interviewer Bot using RAG (Retrieval-Augmented Generation)
+# 🤖 AI Interviewer Bot using RAG (Retrieval-Augmented Generation)
 This project explores how Retrieval-Augmented Generation (RAG) can be used to build an AI-powered interviewer that dynamically asks questions based on a candidate's CV and a given job description.

 The bot reads a candidate’s PDF resume, understands the job requirements, and conducts an interactive interview, generating context-aware and follow-up questions intelligently.

-Goal: To experiment with combining RAG + LLMs to simulate real-world AI interviewing scenarios
+## Goal: To experiment with combining RAG + LLMs to simulate real-world AI interviewing scenarios.

 ### ✨ Key Features
 **📄 PDF CV Parsing** — Extracts structured text from uploaded CVs.